turingschool/data_structures_and_algorithms/bitwise_binary_operators/README.md

   // if already number type, convert to string and convert back to Number
   // call Number's prototype function toString() and tell it base 2
 ```

-@TODO: If that JS function isn't enough for you, here's the math that's happening

 Note: What if the decimal is a negative number?
 Try reading through the top answer on this [StackOverflow](http://stackoverflow.com/questions/9939760/how-do-i-convert-an-integer-to-binary-in-javascript) and using the `>>>` (right logical shift)